xiix0/scam/README.md

-Among the lucky, you are the chosen one.
+Look afar and see the end from the beginning.